joel-jeremy/externalized-properties/docs/processing.md

-# Property Post-Processing
+# Processing

-Externalized Properties provides a mechanism to selectively apply post-processing to resolved properties.
+Externalized Properties provides a mechanism to do targeted processing operations.

-This feature may be used to apply transformations to resolved properties such as automatic decryption, masking, validation, etc. This can be achieved via a combination of annotations and [Processor](../core/src/main/java/io/github/joeljeremy7/externalizedproperties/core/Processor.java)s e.g.
+This feature may be used to apply transformations to properties such as automatic decryption, masking, validation, etc. This can be achieved via a combination of the [ProcessWith](../core/src/main/java/io/github/joeljeremy7/externalizedproperties/core/processing/ProcessWith.java) and [Processor](../core/src/main/java/io/github/joeljeremy7/externalizedproperties/core/Processor.java) classes.

+## ✨ Targeted Processing

+Setting up processors can be done through the [ExternalizedProperties](../core/src/main/java/io/github/joeljeremy7/externalizedproperties/core/ExternalizedProperties.java) builder e.g.

 ```java
 public interface ApplicationProperties {